Sabrinas Organizing

 Set an example

-Getting household chores done is vital if you want to run your household efficiently.
-The idea is to ensure kids look at household chores as something fun rather than a burden.
+Completing household chores is essential to running your household efficiently.
+The idea is to ensure kids consider household chores fun rather than a burden.
 One way you can do this is by letting them see you smile, joke around, and have fun as you go about the chores at home.

 Stay organized

-Lack of preparation can often create confusion.
+Lack of preparation can often lead to confusion.
 When it comes to household chores, it is crucial to state the goals and tasks as clearly as possible.
-Ensure you also provide all the supplies and equipment needed to get the job done.
-Plan everything and ensure things are organized so everything will go without a hitch.
+Ensure that you also provide all the necessary supplies and equipment to complete the job.
+Plan everything and ensure that things are organized so that everything will go smoothly.

 9 Ways to Get Your Kids to Help with the Household Chores